Spatial Operations#

 - Now call the

-alignmethod and use the dataset as the alignment source.
+alignmethod and use the source dataset as the alignment template.
+The aligned dataset adopts the source's cell size, dimensions, and CRS:

 #